GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 There only two steps:

-1. Get the OAuth token. we protected the resource with just the `read` scope so we just need to request for token with `read` scope.
+1. Get the OAuth token. we protected the resource with just the `read` scope so we just need to request for a token with `read` scope.

       ```
         curl -X POST https://<your_oxd_server_host>:8443/get-client-token